itzmepdsh/Simon-Game/README.md

 ## How to Play

 1. Open the game in your web browser.
-2. Press the "Start" button to begin.
+2. Press the any Key to begin.
 3. Watch and listen to the sequence of colors and sounds played by the game.
 4. Repeat the sequence by clicking the colored buttons in the same order.
 5. If you get the sequence correct, the game will add one more step to the sequence.